-- Only 17 percent of civilian workers in the United States have access to paid family leave through their employers.22 - Unpaid leave under the Family and Medical Leave Act (FMLA) is inaccessible to 66 percent of working people in New Mexico.
+- Only 17 percent of civilian workers in the United States have access to paid family leave through their employers.21 - Unpaid leave under the Family and Medical Leave Act (FMLA) is inaccessible to 63 percent of working people in Nevada.
 Workers and families in the state need paid family and medical leave for reasons other than childbirth.
-For example, more than 1 in 4 workers in New Mexico is at least 55 years old, and in less than 15 years, the state's population that is 65 and older will grow by 40 percent.23 New Mexico's aging population means an increase in older adults with serious medical conditions who will need additional care.
+For example, more than 1 in 5 workers in Nevada is at least 55 years old.22 Nevada's aging population means an increase in older adults with serious medical conditions who will need additional care.

-• National data show that 55 percent of employees who take unpaid leave through FMLA use it for personal medical reasons.
-Twenty-one percent of workers use leave for the birth or adoption of a child, while another 18 percent use it to care for a family member.24
+National data show that 55 percent of employees who take unpaid leave through the FMLA use it for personal medical reasons.
+Twenty-one percent of workers use leave for the birth or adoption of a child, while another 18 percent use it to care for a family member.23